 Check out Booking.com’s website to see prices for your trip date!

-And after this visit we already set out on our way home.
-It was a road trip through the South of France and the Cote d’Azur very complete.
+And after this visit, we already set out on our way home.
+It was a road trip through the South of France and the Cote d’Azur, which was very complete.
 We saw many of the most beautiful villages in France, toured the Cote d’Azur, visited the small principality of Monaco, cities full of life like Marseille or Nice, places with a lot of history.
 It was a fascinating trip we took by car from Madrid.

 More ideas for your road trip through the south of France